weilyl/project-4-backend02/planning/worksheet.md

 **ERROR**: When editing get_queryset method to form relation between existing database items:
 `AttributeError: 'ManyRelatedManager' object has no attribute 'append'`

-**RESOLUTION**: Using [this](https://stackoverflow.com/questions/8095813/attributeerror-manyrelatedmanager-object-has-no-attribute-add-i-do-like-in), a 'through' relationship using the many-to-many model was used.
+**RESOLUTION**: Using & [Django docs](https://docs.djangoproject.com/en/3.1/topics/db/managers/) & [this](https://stackoverflow.com/questions/8095813/attributeerror-manyrelatedmanager-object-has-no-attribute-add-i-do-like-in), a 'through' relationship using the many-to-many model was used.

 **ERROR**: When trying to obtain a specific link related to a user-specific list (to confirm whether relationship was successfully created or not) using this query (`            queryset = List.links.through.objects.filter(
 ` based on this [link from Suresh](https://www.peterbe.com/plog/efficient-m2m-django-rest-framework), received this error: